Field of Dreams finally gets its game in Iowa - KTVZ

 Murray Cook, MLB Field & Stadium Consultant, who helped oversee construction of the new stadium, likened the process of bringing the new stadium to life as “just like Ray Kinsella and his daughter did on the tractor years ago.”

-Complete with bullpens designed to resemble Chicago’s Old Comiskey Park and a unique manual scoreboard, the stadium also features a 16-foot removable panel in right field that will allow for the players to enter the playing field through the corn as in the film.
+Complete with bullpens designed to resemble Chicago’s Old Comiskey Park and a unique manual scoreboard, the stadium also features a 16-foot removable panel in right field that allowed the players to enter the playing field through the corn as in the film.

-The logistics of ferrying the players to a one-off game 200 miles from the nearest MLB city (Milwaukee) was no easy feat either, with the teams flying in from finishing their respective series to the airport in Dubuque, Iowa, on game-day, where they’ll board buses to whisk them through the cornfields to Dyersville.
+The logistics of ferrying the players to a one-off game 200 miles from the nearest MLB city (Milwaukee) was no easy feat either, with the teams flying in from finishing their respective series to the airport in Dubuque, Iowa, on game-day, where buses whisked them through the cornfields to Dyersville.

-A sight that will surely rival the vision of the Lansing Family Farm peeked in the final shot of the film, as thousands of cars line the single-lane farmland road to visit the cornfield framed ballpark.
+A sight that likely rivaled the vision of the Lansing Family Farm peeked in the final shot of the film, as thousands of cars line the single-lane farmland road to visit the cornfield-framed ballpark.
 The Field of Dreams game joins other notable locales MLB has hosted unique events in recent years: The Fort Bragg Game in 2016, London in 2019, and the annual Little League Classic in Williamsport since 2017.

 For many, “Field of Dreams” teaches us you need to have big dreams and follow them.
 An MLB game coming to a 193-acre farm in Iowa represents a dream realized.